Dr. Rose Butler Browne Leadership and Mentoring Program

 Dismiss message

-Named after the first African American women to graduate from the University of Rhode Island (then known as Rhode Island State College), the Dr. Rose Butler Browne Leadership and Mentoring Program has included several components since its inception, including the LDR (HDF) 291 course, Annual Leadership and Mentoring Dinner, and the Women of Color Conference.
+Named after the first African American women to graduate from the University of Rhode Island (then known as Rhode Island State College), the Dr. Rose Butler Browne Leadership and Mentoring Program has included several components since its inception, including the LDR (HDF) 291 course, Annual Community Gathering, and the Women of Color Conference.
+These components are planned an implemented in partnership with URI’s Women’s Center.

 Interested in LDR (HDF) 291?